franc6/snips-hassio-addon/README.md

 ## Features
 - Works only with satellites
 - Configuration of snips skills
-- Installs home assistant skills (incomplete)
+- Installs Home Assistant skills (and optionally restarts Home Assistant if necessary)
 - Exposes log files (via /share/snips/logs)
 - Generates snips.toml based on configuration, or allows you to use your own